A 25 kHz-BW 98.6 dB-SNR Multi-Bit Delta-Sigma Modulator with Data-Weighted Averaging

 Abstract

-This paper presents a high–precision Delta–Sigma Modulator (DSM) for audio applications.
-The modulator is implemented by cascade of integrators with feedback (CIFB) with 3 ^\rmrd–order noise shaping and 4–bit quantization, guaranteeing the modulator stability, limiting the oversampling ratio (OSR) to 64, and greatly relaxing the integrator amplifier design.
-First–order data–weighted averaging (DWA) technique is included to suppress harmonic distortion introduced by cell mismatch of multi–bit capacitive digital–to–analog converter (CDAC).
-Fabricated in a 0.18 \mum CMOS process, the DSM test chip achieves a signal–to–noise ratio (SNR) of 98.6 dB, a signal–to–noise–plus–distortion ratio (SNDR) of 91.5 dB for 25–kHz bandwidth.
-The modulator consumes 12.38 mW power from 3.3 V supplies, corresponding to a competitive FoM of 154.6 dB.
+This paper presents a high-precision Delta-Sigma Modulator (DSM) for audio applications.
+The modulator is implemented by cascade of integrators with feedback with 3rd-order noise shaping and 4-bit quantization, guaranteeing the modulator stability, limiting the oversampling ratio to 64, and greatly relaxing the integrator amplifier design.
+First-order data-weighted averaging technique is included to suppress harmonic distortion introduced by cell mismatch of multi-bit capacitive digital-to-analog converter.
+Fabricated in a 0.18 μm complementary metal-oxide-semiconductor (CMOS) process, the DSM test chip achieves a signal-to-noise ratio (SNR) of 98.6 dB, a signal-to-noise-plus-distortion ratio of 91.5 dB for 25 kHz bandwidth (BW).
+The modulator consumes 12.38 mW power from 3.3 V supplies, corresponding to a competitive figure-of-merit of 154.6 dB.

 -